ADJENTURING

 2. Visitors can’t get close to the falls

-3. Overly commercialized
+3. It felt overly commercialized

 Gift shops and snack stands are scattered along the trails.
 While convenient, they make the park feel less like wilderness and more like a theme park.

 When I visited, temperatures were in the high 90s°F with over 90% humidity.
-According to park staff, this is typical for 11 months out of the year.
-There’s little wind or shade, so the heat can feel oppressive.
+There was little wind or shade, so the heat can feel oppressive.

 Final Verdict: Would I Recommend Iguazu Falls?